 As an employer, you’re responsible for making payroll deductions on behalf of your employees and ensuring that the deducted funds are properly allocated.

-For example, if funds are deducted to cover an employee’s payment toward their employer-sponsored health insurance, you’ll need to make that payment with the funds you deducted from your employee’s paycheck.
+For example, when funds are deducted to cover employee benefits payments, you must make the payment with the funds you deducted from your employee’s paycheck.

 8. Calculate Net Earnings For Each Employee